The Writers' Studio Success Stories

 What makes writers succeed is not just talent.
 It's their ability to do the work and persist until they get a result.

 She emailed the following, "Dear Roland.
 So excited.
 I have a publishing offer for my first book of fiction.
-A children's adventure story called Caro and the Spanish Lords.
+A children's adventure story called Caro Was Here.
 Publisher is Walker Books."

 Walker books is the largest publisher of children's books in Australasia.

 Helen Thurloe has won the prestigious Varuna Writing Fellowship for 2014.

 She submitted a story she developed from the guided short story she wrote in the final week of our Four Week Unlocking Creativity Course.

 Just received the following great news from one of our writers, John Corrigan.
 He sent this email to Kathleen.

 "The memoir, You Only Want Me for My Mind and Other Bedtime Stories, I co-wrote with author John Rynn won free publication with Interactive Publications of Brisbane.

 "We're still smouldering with excitement at their reaction.
 Their senior editor Lauren Daniels told me, "John, I wait for years for a memoir like this one to come along.
 I can see this book placed quite easily in many international markets."
 IPoz's publisher David Rieter is going to take the book overseas in a couple of months with some other titles to place in major book fairs in like Frankfurt and London.
 Our fingers are crossed.

 "If it wasn't for the Writers' Studios' brilliantly conceived courses I'm sure I wouldn't be in this position.
 The sheer ingenuity of your courses gave me permission to release my imagination and let my creativity fly.
 I am basking in the certainty that being published gives you and I know I have many more books to write."